 The first thing to understand about speed tests—and probably the most important—is that they aren’t perfect.
 In fact, when taken as the ultimate standard of a site’s speed and performance, speed tests are very flawed.

-For example: you’ve probably heard that your site should load in under two seconds.
+For example you’ve probably heard that your site should load in under two seconds.
 That’s a great metric to go by.

 But it’s not actually that important for your site to be done loading within two seconds; it’s far more important that what the user can see and interact with is done loading within two seconds.
 If more loading is still going on further down the page or in the background, out of the user’s view (sometimes called “below the fold”), that’s just fine.
-This is a common optimization technique, and to a site’s visitors, it’s virtually indistinguishable from a super fast page load.
+This is a common optimization technique, and to a site’s visitors, it’s virtually indistinguishable from a super-fast page load.

-What this all boils down to is: what matters is actual speed, not a speed test grade.
+What this all boils down to is: that what matters is actual speed, not a speed test grade.

 Users don’t care about how fast a site can be measured by a machine; users care about how fast the site feels.
 And your users’ opinion is far more important than any test’s.